2024–25 AFC Champions League Elite knockout stage: Finals

 The four winners from West Region and the four winners from East Region in the round of 16 advanced to the quarter-finals.
-The quarter-finals, semi-finals and final were held in Jeddah, Saudi Arabia from 25 April to 3 May 2025.
+The quarter-finals, semi-finals, and final were held in Jeddah, Saudi Arabia from 25 April to 3 May 2025.

 The draw for the quarter-finals was held on 17 March 2025.
-Each quarter-final featured a team from West Region against a team from East Region.
-Based on the league stage results, Al-Hilal and Yokohama F. Marinos (as the best remaining teams of their respective Region) were allocated positions on opposite sides of the tournament bracket, with the draw determining the positions of the other six teams.
-As Al-Hilal had a better record than Marinos, they were the highest overall seed and played in the first quarter-final, while the Marinos played in the third quarter-final.
+Each quarter-final featured a team from the West Region against a team from the East Region.
+Based on the league stage results, the two highest-ranked teams overall (i.e., all first-placed teams in each region are ranked above all second-placed teams, etc.) Al-Hilal and Yokohama F. Marinos were allocated positions on opposite sides of the tournament bracket, with the draw determining the positions of the other six teams.
+The team with the highest overall ranking (Note: If the rank between the highest-seeded clubs overall by each region was equal, the club with the better overall result in the league stage was the highest-ranked team.) played in the first quarter-final, while the team with the second-highest overall ranking played in the third quarter-final.
 The match pairings of the semi-finals and final were pre-determined.